Timoci Tuivaga: Education and career

 Tuivaga was educated at the University of Auckland in New Zealand where he graduated with a Bachelor of Arts on a Lau Provincial Council Scholarship.
 He was further educated in Middle Temple in London, where he read Law.
 He was admitted to the bar in 1964 and served as a Native Magistrate from 1958 to 1961.
 He was appointed as Crown Counsel in 1965, becoming their principal legal officer in 1968.
 He held this office till 1970.
 In 1972, he was appointed to the bench as a Puisne judge.
 When the Chief Justice, Sir Clifford Grant, resigned in 1980 under pressure from Fiji's first Prime Minister, Ratu Sir Kamisese Mara, Tuivaga was appointed Chief Justice by the Governor-General of Fiji, Ratu Sir George Cakobau.

 Knighthood

-Tuivaga was awarded a knighthood in the 1980 Queen's Birthday Honours List for his achievement as the first native Chief Justice of Fiji.
+Tuivaga was awarded a knighthood in the 1980 Birthday Honours List for his achievement as the first native Chief Justice of Fiji.
 He travelled to London to receive the knighthood at Buckingham Palace.